VirtualSistemas/softphone-android/README.md

 App has been totally rewritten in Kotlin using modern components such as Navigation, Data Binding, View Models, coroutines, etc...
 Check the [CHANGELOG](./CHANGELOG.md) file for a more detailed list.
-The first linphone-android release that will be based on this will be 4.5.0, using 5.0.0 SDK.
+The first vsphone-android release that will be based on this will be 4.5.0, using 5.0.0 SDK.

 We're also taking a fresh start regarding translations so less languages will be available for a while.
 If you want to contribute, you are welcome to do so, check the [Translations](#Translations) section below.